atennapel/coc-os/README.md

 - type-in-type
 - indexed descriptions ala "Gentle Art of Levitation"
 - generic constructors from "Generic Constructors and Eliminators from Descriptions"
+- generic eliminators from "Generic Constructors and Eliminators from Descriptions" (just for boolean-tagged datatypes for now)
 - named holes (_name)

 Not yet done:
-- generic eliminators from "Generic Constructors and Eliminators from Descriptions"
+- generic eliminators for Fin tagged datatypes
 - explicit erasure annotations
 - CEK machine for erased terms
 - hash-based content-addressed references